prajjuwalmehta/Engage_2022/README.md

-use the requirement.txt file for seeing the version of different libraries used use pip install streamlit in anaconda prompt for installing the streamlit library run streamlit hello for activating the local host download the csv files from the github repositry and store then  inside user/hp https://docs.streamlit.io/library/get-started/installation
+use the requirement.txt file for seeing the version of different libraries used use pip install streamlit in anaconda prompt for installing the streamlit library run streamlit hello for activating the local host download the csv files from the github repositry and store them inside some folder inside user/hp https://docs.streamlit.io/library/get-started/installation

+please change path for reading the csv files in the read csv function write the path where you will save the csv file you can also see the graphs in project graphs folder

+paste the config file into .streamlit folder to activate custom theme